Federal vs. Private Student Loans: What’s the Difference?

 • Extended repayment.
 Fixed or graduated repayment schedule that can be extended up to 25 years.

 • Income-driven repayment.
 Several plans adjust your payment based on your discretionary income and family size.
-Moreover, these plans can extend payments up to 25 years in length, and the remaining balances may be forgiven.
+These plans can extend payments up to 25 years in length, and the remaining balances may be forgiven.

 How Private Student Loans Work

-Private lenders, including banks, credit unions, and online lenders, typically determine rates and terms based on your creditworthiness when providing private student loans.
-This includes assessing your credit score, income, debt-to-income ratio, and other financial factors.
+They typically determine rates and terms based on your creditworthiness by assessing your credit score, income, debt-to-income ratio, and other financial factors.

 Obtaining the loan

 You can apply for private student loans online by submitting your personal and financial information.
-As well as any supporting documentation needed.
 Many private lenders offer a “pre-qualification” tool that does a “soft” credit check first and will show you your potential rates and loan terms before completing a full application.

 Loan amounts

-Many private student loan lenders offer up to 100% of your college costs with no caps on the loan amount.
-However, some private lenders cap the total amount that can be borrowed at around $250,000 for undergraduate and up to $500,000 for graduate loan totals.
+Many private lenders offer up to 100% of your college costs with no caps on the loan amount.
+Others, however, may cap the total amount that can be borrowed at around $250,000 for undergraduate and up to $500,000 for graduate loan totals.

 To determine the loan amounts available for your college costs and program, you'll need to consult with your lender.